apache/yunikorn-site/docs/design/cache_removal.md

 ### Direction of lock
 It is possible to acquire another lock while holding a lock, but we need to make sure that we do not allow:
 - Holding A.lock and acquire B's lock.
-- Holding B.lock and acquire B's lock.
+- Holding B.lock and acquire A's lock.

 The current code in the scheduler takes a lock as late as possible and only for the time period needed.
 Some actions are not locked on the scheduler side just on the cache side as each object has its own lock.